dekarrin/ictiobus/docs/fishi-usage.md

     [Oo][Nn][Ee]           %token int
     [Tt][Ww][Oo]           %token int

-    # it's also fine to use the same human readable name for multiple of the
+    # it's also fine to use the same human-readable name for multiple of the
     # same type

     \d+                    %token int    %human integer literal